Therapy that meets you where you are

 Low mood & Disconnection

 When you’re feeling down, flat, or emotionally distant, it can be hard to stay engaged with the people and activities that once mattered.
 Depression often shows up as heaviness, isolation, or going through the motions without feeling present.
 In therapy, we’ll identify what’s contributing to these feelings and work toward meaningful shifts that help you reconnect—with yourself, your values, and your life.
+Learn more about therapy for depression here.

 You’ve tried everything—shutting off screens, white noise, meditation—but you’re still staring at the ceiling at 2am.
 Sleep struggles are frustrating and can impact every part of your life.
 I use evidence-based approaches like Cognitive Behavioral Therapy for Insomnia (CBT-I) to help you improve sleep patterns, quiet racing thoughts, and wake up feeling more rested.
+Learn more about insomnia and sleep therapy here.

 Chronic sleep struggles